dmytrovoytko/data-engineering-amazon-reviews/README.md

 ## :toolbox: Tech stack

-- Docker and docker-compose
+- Docker and docker-compose.
+All dockerized apps use default bridge network (172.17.0.x).
 - PostgreSQL as a data base/warehouse - open source and free
 - [Metabase](https://www.metabase.com/) as an analitics platform - open source and free self-hosted
 - [Mage AI](https://www.mage.ai/) as an orchestration tool - open source and free self-hosted

 💡 Combination of CodeSpaces + PostgreSQL + Metabase + Mage AI would be a good choice for those who prefer/experiment with a simple and open source approach, or those who hesitate to deal with The BIG 3 cloud providers (AWS, Azure, GCP) with their serious payments.
-Looks like a good fit for early stage startups, developers, and those who learn Data Engineering as me (you?).
+Looks like a good fit for early stage startups, developers, and those who learn Data Engineering as me (you?). ❕Find one more open source and free opportunity at the end of this instructiom.

 ## 🚀 Instructions to deploy